sav-che/TL-2/Authors/Vest, Lorenz Chrysanth von {std. Vest}.md

-> [!cite] BHL link: this entry starts at [page 716](https://www.biodiversitylibrary.org/item/103683#page/726/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 716](https://www.biodiversitylibrary.org/page/33212758) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Vest, Lorenz Chrysanth von (1776-1840), Austrian physician, chemist and botanist; studied medicine in Vienna and Freiburg i.B.; Dr. med.
-Freiburg 1798; army physician 1799-1800; practicing physician at Klagenfurt 1800; professor of theoretical and practical medicine at the Klagenfurt Lyceum 1804-1812; professor of botany and chemistry at the Johanneum, Graz 1812; first state physician in Steyermark 1829. (*Vest*).
+Freiburg 1798; army physician 1799-1800; practicing physician at Klagenfurt 1800; professor of theoretical and practical medicine at the Klagenfurt Lyceum 1804-1812; professor of botany and chemistry at the Johanneum, Graz 1812; first state physician in Steyermark 1829.
+**Abbreviated name**: *Vest*

 #### Herbarium and types